cjnaz/cjnfuncs/deployfiles.md

 retained (the new `dir_stat` setting is disregarded).
 With `overwrite=True`, an existing directory where a file is deployed will be updated to the new `dir_stat` value.

+- Directory and file permissions on Windows do not support separate permissions for User, Group and Other, and Windows ACLs are not currently supported.
+When setting permissions on deployed items on Windows, only the User permission is used even on a file share hosted on Linux.
+Eg, a file permission of 0x644 will deploy with permission 0x666 (only the first octet is used).